The Seminar is comprised of four topics, each one discussed in a series of three lectures.

 Without being trapped by contingency, the lecture series gives a succinct overview of the development of modern and contemporary architecture.
 It started with the ideas of rationalism, which refused the previous architectural forms, driven by a rigid thinking and the will to associate buildings with machines.
 This new era excited great and rather naive enthusiasm in many people, with several applications – suffice it to mention futurism – but everybody is now aware of the results and the technological fever that followed since then, possibly leading to a global collapse in this very time.

 Rationalism has thus proved to be nothing but a part of the materialism and scientific orientation of our modern times, responsible for the schism in the duality inherent to the founding of both man and cities.
 In such a duality, the “heart” of a city can be regarded as its roots, its historical, cultural and architectural continuity, carried out by its inhabitants (not with buildings approved “from above” such as the crooked skyscrapers in the new project in Milan…).
+While the “mind” of a city would be a plan imbued with wisdom and not just a sociological and territorial survey, nor the mere expression of abstract reason or political, economic interests, avant-garde technology and ambition….

 We do not want to underestimate the prospective architectural plans for Milan, but they do not seem to be based on a doctrine nor on any founding roots or spiritual intention, which are, instead, completely lacking.